Everybody would benefit from high-paying part-time jobs!

 A virtual assistant works remotely as a contract employee for a company or individual that gets paid a salary for a block of time instead of per hour.

-They provide support to their clients by performing various administrative tasks, such as answering emails, scheduling appointments, and researching.
+They provide support to their clients by performing various administrative tasks, which don’t usually require more than a high school degree.

 You can learn more right now by signing up for the FREE $10K VA workshop, which can give you the skinny on becoming a virtual assistant with no schooling and no time at all!